rangle/ngCourse2/handout/routing/child_routes.md

 In the above example, the link for route one links to a child of the current route.
 The link for route two links to a sibling of the current route.
-The link for route three links to a child of the root component (Same as route one link if current route is root component).
+The link for route three links to a child of the root component (same as route one link if current route is root component).

 [View Example with linking throughout route tree](https://plnkr.co/edit/6Mdn7qUblMtktpQyFJAc?p=preview)